 If you haven’t been taking advantage of Work Opportunity Tax Credits or are asking yourself “what are WOTC target groups?”, there’s a good chance that your organization is missing out on some important tax incentives.

 What Are WOTC Target Groups?

 The government defines target groups as categories of people who face life circumstances that make it challenging for them to find gainful employment.
 For example, a recently discharged veteran might find that their lack of recent work experience in the private sector puts them behind other candidates.
-A former felon just released from prison is very likely to face discrimination in the hiring process from employers who are risk-averse.
+Furthermore, a former felon released from prison is likely to face discrimination in the hiring process from employers who are risk-averse.
 In other scenarios, disadvantaged groups are the target of government incentive programs in order to help create stronger, more economically stable communities.
-For example, families that receive aid on a monthly basis to pay for food, or at-risk youth in poverty-stricken regions might qualify under a WOTC program.
+For example, families that receive monthly aid to pay for food, or at-risk youth in poverty-stricken regions might qualify under a WOTC program.

 Here are some of the current WOTC target groups:

 - Unemployed veterans (including disabled veterans)